 - Use of a scribe.

+- Individual whiteboards to record learning.

 - ICT can be used to offer alternatives to writing.

-- Seesaw.
+- Seesaw videos.

-- Whiteboard work individual.

 - Photos.

 - Floorbooks.

 - Notes dictation.

-- Use of iPads for pupils to give verbal explanations as an alternative for scribing in exercise books.
+- Use of iPads for pupils to give verbal explanations as an alternative for scribing in exercise book.

-- Accessibility features on technology such as screen filters.
+- Accessibility features on technology such as screen filters .

 - Custom fonts (size, colour, style) and overlays on devices.
 Use of a clear font type such as Arial or Comic Sans.

 - Digital Mind Maps and Padlets.

 - Use of iPad/voice notes tool/talking tins.
 Can rehearse and record sentences to support writing them down.